 Therefore $F_{(X,Y)}(A)\geq 0$ for all $n\times n$ TN matrices $A.$ This completes the proof. \end{proof}

-\begin{remark}[Applying $\Ro_{(u,v)}$ and $\Co_{(u,v)}$] We saw in the proof of Lemma~\ref{Main-lemma-3} that compositions of row operations $\Ro_{(u,v)}$ were applied on the given inequality to deduce other inequalities.
-We can apply column operations $\Co_{(u,v)}$ as well in Lemma~\ref{Main-lemma-3}, and depending on $J_{i1}$ and $J_{i2},$ we may obtain novel and nontrivial inequalities over TN matrices.
+\begin{remark}[Applying $\Ro_{(u,v)}$ and $\Co_{(u,v)}$] We saw in the proof of Lemma~\ref{Main-lemma-3} that compositions of index-row operations $\Ro_{(u,v)}$ were applied on the given inequality to deduce other inequalities.
+We can apply index-column operations $\Co_{(u,v)}$ as well in Lemma~\ref{Main-lemma-3}, and depending on $J_{i1}$ and $J_{i2},$ we may obtain novel and nontrivial inequalities over TN matrices.
 We can see this demonstrated very well in the proof of Theorem~\ref{Add-thm-3} in Section~\ref{Proofof-Section-add-ineq} (see also Remark~\ref{Column-op-rem}).
 However, this method of obtaining new inequalities from the given ones will be a common occurrence in almost all the proofs in the coming sections. \end{remark}

-\begin{remark}[Hierarchy among inequalities] Let us now recall Remark~\ref{Hierarchy-rem-0} in which we alluded to the fact that the row/column operations introduce a certain hierarchy in the set of all inequalities over totally nonnegative matrices.
-More generally, the inequality $F_{\mathcal{I}}(A)\geq 0$ is higher than $G_{\mathcal{I}(u,v)}(A)\geq 0$ in Lemma~\ref{Main-lemma-1} as the later can be derived from the former via row operation(s).
-Since the reverse of this, however, may or may not be possible, it is natural to ask for the inequalities at the top of this hierarchy -- which are those that cannot be derived from any other inequality via these row/column operations.
-Observe that, because of the way these row/column operations function, certainly the inequalities which are \textit{complementary} lie at the top of this hierarchy. \end{remark}
+\begin{remark}[Hierarchy among inequalities] Let us now recall Remark~\ref{Hierarchy-rem-0} in which we alluded to the fact that the index-row/column operations introduce a certain hierarchy in the set of all inequalities over totally nonnegative matrices.
+More generally, the inequality $F_{\mathcal{I}}(A)\geq 0$ is higher than $G_{\mathcal{I}(u,v)}(A)\geq 0$ in Lemma~\ref{Main-lemma-1} as the later can be derived from the former via index-row operation(s).
+Since the reverse of this, however, may or may not be possible, it is natural to ask for the inequalities at the top of this hierarchy -- which are those that cannot be derived from any other inequality via these operations.
+Observe that, because of the way these index-row/column operations function, certainly the inequalities which are \textit{complementary} lie at the top of this hierarchy. \end{remark}

 \begin{defn}[Complementary determinantal inequalities] Suppose $n\geq 1$ is an integer, and let $\mathcal{I}$ be a nonempty indexing set, and $\gamma:\mathcal{I} \to \Z_{>0}.$ Suppose $I_{ij},J_{ij}\subseteq [n],$ such that $|I_{ij}|=|J_{ij}|,$ for $i\in \mathcal{I}$ and $j\in [\gamma(i)].$ Then for real $\lambda_{i},~i \in \mathcal{I},$ suppose the following inequality holds: